This post may contain affiliate links. Read the full disclosure here.

 French Language Test

-When they distributed the test, we were instructed to fill in our personal information on the front cover and then wait to be told to start because the test is timed.
+When they distributed the test, we were instructed to fill in our personal information on the front cover first and then to wait for the cue to start because the test is timed.
 The front cover just had spaces for last name, first name, and the date.
-They told married women to write both our nom de jeune fille (maiden name) and our nom d’usage (married name, if you use it).
-This sounds like a simple process but it took a long time.
-Many people accidentally started before they were supposed to because they didn’t understand the directions given due to either low French comprehension and/or understandable anxiety about taking a language test.
+They told married women to write both our nom de jeune fille / nom de famille (maiden name) and our nom d’usage (married name, if you use it).
+This sounds like a simple process but it took a relatively long time.
+Many people accidentally began the test before they were supposed to because they didn’t understand the directions given due to either low French comprehension and/or understandable anxiety about taking a language test.

 You have 20 minutes to finish the test which consists of about five or six progressively difficult exercises.
 There are a variety of exercises: fill in the blank, multiple choice, short readings, and written responses.
 The tasks are fairly realistic and authentic.
 For example, one of the exercises was to look at a job announcement from the Unemployment Office website and answer multiple choice questions about the job offer.